Practice emotional resilience

 - Healthy eating will help keep your immune system strong.
 Try to incorporate these foods and lots of water into your daily diet:

-- Fruits, vegetables, lean protein, healthy grains, and 64 ounces of water or more each day.
+- Fruits, vegetables, lean protein, healthy grains and 64 ounces of water or more each day.
 If you’re eating more canned food right now, look for low-sodium options.
+See more tips on healthy eating.

 Give yourself a break